RParedesPalacios/Layers/examples/readme.md

-Some examples with MNIST and CIFAR datasets
+Some examples with MNIST, CIFAR and MIT-UrbanNatural datasets